1jour1vin

 gourmet wine

-"The Côtes de Provence Rosé Garrus 2023 is a real success, offering a seductive bouquet of pomegranate, spice, ripe orchard fruit and red berries, delicately framed by subtle woody nuances.
-Medium to full-bodied, lively and ample, it is complex and textured, with a fruity core and a touch of freshness that enhances the finish.
-This is a structured, sophisticated rosé that can age gracefully, promising to reveal more complexity over the next 4-5 years."
+"The Côtes de Provence Rosé Garrus 2023 is a real success, offering an enticing bouquet of pomegranate, spices, ripe orchard fruits, and red berries, delicately framed by subtle woody nuances.
+Medium-bodied to full-bodied, lively and ample, it is complex and textured, with a fruity core and a touch of freshness that enhances the finish.
+This is a structured and sophisticated rosé that can age with elegance, promising to reveal more complexity over the next 4 to 5 years."
 (Wine Advocate 2025)

-Buy your Esclans wines at the best price on private sale!
+Buy your Esclans wines at the best price in a private sale!

 Rated site